+Name the Query

+Enter the required property values.

-Name the Query Link a Data Source Define the Query Name the Query Enter the required property values.
-Name (required): MyInputControlQuery Resource ID (required): MyInputControlQuery Description: -- -- -- --
+Name the Query Name (required):

+Link a Data Source Define the Query MyInputControlQuery

+Resource ID (required):

+MyInputControlQuery

+Description:

+Previous Next Cancel

 Although the query resource is not visible in the repository, it may still have a name, ID and optional description within the query resource.
 However, the values for these fields are not important.